STIcherrielyn/app-dev/README.md

 #### *Top Reasons to Watch Breaking Bad:*
 1. **Compelling Story:** A gripping narrative that keeps you on the edge of your seat.
 2. **Outstanding Performances:** Emmy-winning performances by Bryan Cranston and Aaron Paul.
-3. **Morally Complex Characters:** Characters that evolve and challenge traditional notions of good and evil.

 ### **Images:**
 ![Breaking Bad Poster](https://example.com/breaking-bad-poster.jpg)